gamblevore/speedie/README.md

 * General ASM fixes, especially around SIMD.
 * Minor GUI improvements to Perry
 * ASM needs to be self-compiling for Speedie.
 (Speedie compiling itself via Cake!)
 * TextView needs line resyncronisation.
-(Allows editing code while keeping breakpoints for more fluid editing.)
+(Allows editing live code while keeping breakpoints for more fluid editing.
+Your new changes **don't** get entered until re-run, but at least your breakpoints remain functional.)

 Proper Release: